 6. Avoid leaving water in the tank for long periods of time, and always make sure to use fresh water for any boiling that you do.

 What types of espresso machines are on the market?

 The demand for espresso machines has risen drastically as more and more consumers are looking for coffee machines that fit their preferences and define their personality and tastes.
 As opposed to the times past, the brands and espresso machine models present today are as many as the flavors of coffee.
 They range from simple to complex and exotic.
 Depending on your needs, your options and your budget, you can pick the machine that is best for you.

 If you are a new or an infrequent espresso machine buyer, chances are you are wondering which machine will best serve your needs.
 The answer to such a question cannot be in black and white because consumers have their own lifestyles, personalities and budgets which have to be factored in when choosing espresso machines.
 There are automatic, semi-automatic and manual espresso machines and each of them comes with its own strengths and demerits.

 The first step in your journey towards getting the best espresso machine is to decide on the type that suits you as well as the brand you feel strongly connected with probably because of quality or other sentimental reasons.
-There are lots of manufacturers of espresso machines and some of the top brands include Gaggia, Jura, Rancilio, Breville, Krups, and DeLonghi.
+There are lots of manufacturers of espresso machines and some of the top brands include Gaggia, Jura (see also our latest post about Jura coffee machines), Rancilio, Breville, Krups, and DeLonghi coffee machines.
 These brands differ in complexity, functionality, and degrees of automation.

 Many espresso enthusiasts settle for manual or semi manual machines whereas those who are after the final brew without much of customisations, the automatic models work for them.
 If you have a clear picture of what you need, choosing the best espresso machine will not be a herculean task.